mtollefsen/mtollefsen.github.io/_pages/about-me.md

 *Me and my sometimes loyal companion Loki*
 {: style="text-align: center; font-size:0.8em;"}

 My name is Max Tollefsen and I'm a Data Scientist based in Houston, Texas.
 I got my Bachelors in Economics with a minor in Psychology from the University of Houston and I'm currently working on my Master’s in Computer Science with a concentration in Machine Learning at Georgia Tech.
-You can see what I've been learning and follow my progress on my Master's degree [here](/masters-progress).
+You can see what I've learned and follow my progress on my Master's degree [here](/masters-program).

 My long term career goal is to build a deep competency in the data science space by studying machine learning and analytics techniques and by taking on increasingly difficult and unique problems.
 My hope is that I continue to find opportunities to apply what I learn in the classroom to real world problems and that my work supports my desire to always be learning and improving.